redhat-developer/intellij-dependency-analytics/README.md

   <br >If selecting option `Allow alternate package version` while using virtual environment, the dependency versions
   specified in the manifest file will be ignored, and dependency versions will be resolved dynamically instead (this feature cannot be enabled when `Strictly match package version` is selected).

+- **Gradle** :
+  <br >Set the full path of the Gradle executable, which allows Exhort to locate and execute the `gradle` command to resolve
+  dependencies for Gradle projects.
+  <br >By not setting a path to the gradle binary, IntelliJ IDEA uses its default path environment to locate the file.

 - **Image** :
   <br >Set the full path of the Syft executable, which allows Exhort to locate and execute the `syft` command to